knalli/task-worker/task-daemon/README.md

 ```

 ## How It Works
-This module uses the _Spring Framework 3.1_ and _Spring Integration 2.1_ for a own context and the communication with a message browker.
+This module uses the _Spring Framework 3.1_ and _Spring Integration 2.1_ for a context container and the communication with a message broker.

 First of all, this builds up a standard _context container_ in which are configured following beans:
 * a connection factory (currently RabbitMQ),